binocarlos/powerstrip-weave/README.md

     binocarlos/powerstrip-weave stop
 ```

-If you named the plugin container something different - pass the name as the first argument to the `stop` command:
+If you named the adapter container something different - pass the name as the first argument to the `stop` command:

 ```bash
 $ docker run --rm \